Fall Fun Along the Crowsnest

 As you travel down the Crowsnest Highway 3 this fall, enjoy the transition of the landscape from lush greens to striking shades of yellow, orange and reds.
 The temperature cools down but the weather and the scenery remain spectacular.
 The spirit of the communities starts to come alive through harvest and other celebrations!

-Summer is a busy season for the communities that dot the Crowsnest Highway 3, and it’s easy to see why.
-Visitors and locals alike come from far and wide to enjoy all the pleasures, weather and sights of the Similkameen Valley, Osoyoos, and Boundary Country.
 When fall descends with its cooler temperatures and ushering of children back to school, the locals of the Crowsnest’s communities know that it’s time to play!
 There are a number of activities and events that take place along the Crowsnest that might tickle your fancy!
+Check out the communities that dot the Crowsnest Highway 3, visitors and locals alike come from far and wide to enjoy all the pleasures, weather and sights of the Similkameen Valley, Osoyoos, and Boundary Country.

 After you’ve eaten and drunk (and slept a little) to your heart’s content, head east along the Crowsnest to Boundary Country for more celebrations.
 Experience true rural BC culture at the Rock Creek Fall Fair; you will get traditional fair fun like carnival rides & food vendors, and then some more zany activities like lawnmower races and gold panning lessons!